May 24, 2000

 Eminem & Dr. Dre

 Em and Dre’s crown jewel in business could have been Obie Trice… Prior to 50, Em and Dre were looking for the next big thing.
 50 was already ablaze in the underground.
 We knew he was next.
 Eminem’s co-sign, with Dre being Em’s co-sign, worked out for everyone.
 Eminem got a 2nd leg in his career, riding the back of 50’s explosive energy.
-Dr. Dre got to come in last minute and claim 50 Cent as part of his legacy, elecating him further, to ultimate Hip-Hop status.
+Dr. Dre got to come in last minute and claim 50 Cent as part of his legacy, elevating him further, to ultimate Hip-Hop status.
 The 3 damn near looked like a group at one point, publicly… Also, you couldn’t mention Shady without Aftermath, and G-Unit without either.
 Inseparable.

 Rick Ross pulled out the win… Rick Ross was a successful Miami-born rapper, frontlining the ushering in of the “trap-era”, before the 50 beef.
-During this feud, we saw Ross reached new heights lyrically, and sonically.
+During this feud, we saw Ross reach new heights lyrically, and sonically.
 50 Cent brought something out of Rozay, that he has yet to stuff back inside himself.
 His ferociousness, level of bravado, delivery and approach have never been the same.
 Not to mention, being declared the winner in the battle, according to General consensus, after fighting Trick Daddy and “C.O” allegations in the same time-frame gave Ross a new confidence.
 This was on the fullest of displays on “BMF“, originally from the ‘Albert Anastasia EP’ featuring fellow G-UNIT foe, Styles P. That song, along with the Gucci Mane featured “MC Hammer” (also from AAEP), would spearhead the campaign for Ross’ new sound while making way for the classic ‘Teflon Don‘ album by Rick Ross… Can you imagine Rick Ross without “Mafia Music”?

 The Business of Hip-Hop